nstehr/pitwall/README.md

   ![image](images/pitwall-cli.png)

   ## Building
-  The go based projects have make files to build locally.
+  The go based projects have makefiles to build locally.
 The rails app can be started with `rails s`, worker app can be started with ` WORKERS=OrchestratorVmStatusWorker,OrchestratorHealthWorker bundle exec rake sneakers:run`

   One design decision to note here is that the generated code from the protobufs is done locally and checked in, this can be done with rake/make (depending on which project)